lowlighter/metrics/source/plugins/core/README.md

 ### Using commits (default)

-Use `config_output: commit` to make the action directly push changes to `committer_branch` with a commit.
+Use `output_action: commit` to make the action directly push changes to `committer_branch` with a commit.
 A custom commit message can be used through `committer_message`.

 > 💡 *metrics* will automatically ignore push events with a commit message containing `[Skip GitHub Action]` or `Auto-generated metrics for run #` to avoid infinite loops.
 Note that by default, GitHub already ignore events pushed by `${{ github.token }}` or containing `[skip ci]` in commit message